 Born on the 4th of July

-John Irvin’s Hamburger Hill is one of the most realistic and grim reminders of what it was like to be young nineteen or twenty year old soldier in Vietnam by staying clear from the extremes of films like Stallone’s phony Rambo machismo.
+John Irvin’s Hamburger Hill is one of the most realistic and grim reminders of what it was like to be a young nineteen or a twenty-year-old soldier in Vietnam by staying clear from the extremes of films like Stallone’s phony Rambo machismo.
 Under the radar during its original release, Hamburger Hill is now considered one of the best Vietnam War films.

 The Deer Hunter

 I have always found The Deer Hunter problematic.
-The Russian roulette sequence for example is complete fantasy.
+The Russian roulette sequence, for example, is a complete fantasy.
 And the simplistic tone of the Vietnamese as pure evil destroying innocent Americans almost turns this into a weepie soap opera at times.
-Still, Michael Cimino’s recreation of small town Pennsylvania where the three lead men come from is wonderfully painted as is the scenes of turmoil and confusion that engulfed the fall of Saigon.
+Still, Michael Cimino’s recreation of small-town Pennsylvania where the three lead men come from is wonderfully painted as are the scenes of turmoil and confusion that engulfed the fall of Saigon.
 Fine performances from most of the cast.

 Go Tell the Spartans